CloudVE/cloudbridge/docs/topics/install.rst

     pip install cloudbridge[dev]

-This will install additional libraries required by cloudbridge contributors, such as tox.
+This will install additional libraries required by CloudBridge contributors, such as tox.

-**Prerequisites**: Cloudbridge runs on Python 2.7 and higher.
+**Prerequisites**: CloudBridge runs on Python 2.7 and higher.
 Python 3 is recommended.